 After that, the British came back to rule KL.
 In 1957, Malaysia declared itself an independent country at Merdeka Square.

 On 13th May 1969, one of the worst racial riots occurred in Malaysia due to Malays’ socio-political status dissatisfaction.
 After 2 years of being suspended, the Malaysian parliament made major changes in economic policy that prioritise Malay people over other ethnicities.

 KL was given city status in 1972.
 The city was then seceded from Selangor to become a Federal Territory in 1974.

 Today, Kuala Lumpur is a hustle and bustle metropolitan with diverse culture.
 The dominant culture is Malay culture.
-Demographically, 40.3% of the population in KL are Malay, followed by 36.9% Chinese.
-The Indians take up to 8.62%, and the rest are other ethnicities.
-Therefore, when coming to Kuala Lumpur, it’s not surprising that you will experience a lot of foods or architecture from different cultures.
+Demographically, 40.3% of the population in KL is Malay, followed by 36.9% Chinese.
+The Indians take up 8.62%, and the rest are other ethnicities.
+Therefore, when coming to Kuala Lumpur, it’s not surprising that you will experience a lot of food or architecture from different cultures.

 2. Where to stay in Kuala Lumpur?

 There are 3 common areas to stay in Kuala Lumpur for tourists: Bukit Bintang, China Town, and Kuala Lumpur City Center (KLCC).